Is Sibling Rivalry Secretly a Request for More Attention?

 “Can you see that I need a little more of you right now?”

-So next time the bickering starts, take a deep breath before stepping in.
-Try to see the fight not as a behavior to fix, but a message to decode.
+Try seeing the fight not as a behavior to fix—but as a message to decode.

-Sometimes the conflict is just the loudest way your child knows how to say,
+Sometimes, the conflict is just the loudest way your child knows how to say:

 “I miss you.”